DS12/scala-class/slides/lecture3.md

 The difference is that `Writer` is much more limited, in that it doesn't allow you to read the accumulated state.
 <br />
 <br />
-The only thing you can do with the state in a Writer is use the monoid to tack more stuff onto the end.
+The only thing you can do with the state in a Writer is use the monoid to append things into the log.

 ---